BrainCOGS/brain_atlas_toolkit/README.md

 	ontology_dict = json.load(infile)
 ```

+Note that this JSON file must have the structure of the example ontology shown above.
+The minimal set of keys in each element are:
+- id
+- name
+- parent_structure_id

 ### Initialize ontology graph
 ```python
 ontology_graph = graph_tools.Graph(ontology_dict)
 ```

-### Get all progeny (a.k.a. descendents or subregions) of a region of interest returned in a list
+### Get all progeny (a.k.a. descendents or subregions) of a region of interest returned in a flattened list

 ```python
 ontology_graph.get_progeny('Somatomotor areas')